sugarlabs/musicblocks/guide/README.md

 You can also simply change the note value to mimic a dotted note, for example indicating 3/8 instead of 1/4, for a dotted quarter note.

 <a name="MULTIPLY-AND-DIVIDE">
-#### 3.2.5 Speeding Up and Slowing Down via Mathematical Operations
+#### 3.2.5 Speeding Up and Slowing Down Notes via Mathematical Operations
 </a>
 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform5.svg'</img>